luizmugnaini/mugsite/content/memory_management.md

 depends on the size of the memory units (e.g. a struct member) we want to read.
 In C++ you can query the memory alignment for a given type `T` using `alignof(T)`.

-For instance, if we have an array of floats (which has a a size of 4 bytes), the address of the `n`th element of the array in memory should be of the form `4 n + c` where `c` is the address of the first element of the array.
+For instance, if we have an array of floats (each float with a size of 4 bytes), the address of the `n`th element of the array in memory should be of the form `4 n + c` where `c` is the address of the first element of the array.
 Hence we say that the alignment of a float is 4 bytes.